Systemic Approach to Anemia

 Provides a visual assessment of red blood cell morphology as an essential complement of the complete blood count.

-• Can reveal abnormalities like:
+• Can reveal RBC abnormalities like:

 • Microcytosis: Small red blood cells (suggestive of iron deficiency or thalassemia).